Ratimon/ETH-Taipe-demo-hyperlane-wizard/README.md

 ## What Is It For

-This dev tool can be thought as a code generator/ interactive playground to support bridge development using Hyperlane's CLI and its smart contact and .
-Now it offers  two routes including `collateralized ERC20 & ERC4626 to synthetic`  and `XERC20` routes.
-Specialised features can also be selected.
-They are Fast Fee, Fast Transfer and Route Limits Management.
+This dev tool can be thought as a code generator/ interactive playground to support bridge development using Hyperlane's CLI and its smart contact.
+Now, it offers two routes including collateralized ERC20&`ERC4626 to synthetic` and `XERC20` routes.
+Specialized features can also be selected.
+They are , for example, `Fast Fee`, `Fast Transfer` and `Route Limits Management`.

 ## Acknowledgement